nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. User requests to delete tag.
 3. User enters details to delete tag.
 4. ContaX deletes the specified tag.
-5. ContaX shows that the tag has been deleted successfully.<br>&nbsp;
+5. ContaX shows that the tag has been deleted successfully.<br><br>
    Use case ends.<br>&nbsp;

 **Extensions**